vijay03/cs360v-f21/Lab1.md

 3. What are the results of eax, ecx, and ebx values in hexadecimal?
 Hint: [you can print program variables from GDB](https://sourceware.org/gdb/current/onlinedocs/gdb/Variables.html)

-4. Change the info value to 0, and output the return values out as a string instead of as integers.
-Hint: interpret the values as hexadecimal values, and then convert them to a string, in the order `ebx, ecx, edx`.
+4. Now examine the values of these variables as strings.
+Hint: look at the values in hexadecimal and translate them to strings, in the order `ebx, ecx, edx`.
 What do you observe?
+The [Wikipedia page](https://en.wikipedia.org/wiki/CPUID) for the `cpuid` instruction may help you interpret this output.

 There is a reference in each Env struct for another struct called VmxGuestInfo.